Experience-Monks/repo-deps/README.md

 repo-deps mattdesl/marvel-comics-api Jam3/gh-api-stream > data.json
 ```

-You can use the `--raw` data if you want raw reigstry data (all versions).
+You can use the `--raw` flag if you want raw reigstry data (all versions).

 ## Usage